naushatendulkar/Advanced_java_programs/README.md

 function generateRandomString()
 10. Write a Java Program for Counting the number of words in a string using user defined function countWords()
-# 4a.Swing display
+## 4a.HelloSwing
  Basic hello program of Swing displaying the message Hello!
 VI C , Welcome to Swing Programming in Blue color plain font with font size of 32 using Jframe and Jlabel
-# 4b.Develop a Swing program in Java to display a message “Srilanka is pressed” or “India is
+## 4b.CountryButtonDemo
-pressed” depending upon the Jbutton either Srilanka or India is pressed by implementing the event handling mechanism with addActionListener( ).
+Develop a Swing program in Java to display a message “Srilanka is pressed” or “India is pressed” depending upon the Jbutton either Srilanka or India is pressed by implementing the event handling mechanism with addActionListener( ).
-# 4c.
+## 4c.ImageButtonDemo
 Develop a Swing program in Java to display a message “Digital Clock is pressed” or “Hour Glass is pressed” depending upon the Jbutton with image either Digital Clock or Hour Glass is pressed by implementing the event handling mechanism with addActionListener( ).
-# 5a.
+## 5a.CountryListDisplay
 Develop a Swing program in Java to add the countries USA, India, Vietnam, Canada, Denmark, France, Great Britain, Japan, Africa, Greenland, Singapore into a JList and display them on console whenever the countries are selected on the list.
-# 5b.
-Develop a Swing program in Java to create a Tabbed Pan of RED, BLUE and GREEN and
+## 5b.ColorTabbedPane
-display the concerned color whenever the specific tab is selected in the Pan.
+Develop a Swing program in Java to create a Tabbed Pan of RED, BLUE and GREEN and display the concerned color whenever the specific tab is selected in the Pan.
-# 5c.
+## 5c.CountryCapitalDisplay
 Develop a Swing program in Java to add the countries USA, India, Vietnam, Canada, Denmark, France, Great Britain, Japan, Africa, Greenland, Singapore into a JList and display the capital of the countries on console whenever the countries are selected on the list.
-# 5d.
+## 5d.CMYTabbedPane
 Develop a Swing program in Java to create a Tabbed Pan of Cyan, Magenta and Yellow and display the concerned color whenever the specific tab is selected in the Pan
 # 6a.